Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Introduction

 The Hamiltonian in~\eqref{sys1} is given in terms of components of the underlying stochastic optimal control problem; we therefore consider Hamiltonians $H$ of the form

-where $\mathcal{A}$ denotes the set of controls, and where $b $ is the controlled drift and $f$ is a control-dependent running cost component set by the underlying stochastic optimal control problem.
+where $\mathcal{A}$ denotes the set of controls, and where $b $ is the opposite of the controlled drift and $f$ is a control-dependent running cost component set by the underlying stochastic optimal control problem.
 For simplicity, we assume that $\mathcal{A}$ is a compact metric space, and $b: \overline{\Omega}\times\mathcal{A}\to\mathbb{R}^n$, $f:\overline{\Omega}\times\mathcal{A}\to\mathbb{R}$ are uniformly continuous, so that the supremum in~\eqref{1''} is achieved.
-In many applications, the controls that achieve the supremum~\eqref{1''} may be non-unique for some $(x,p)\in \Omega\times \mathbb{R}^n$, which often leads to discontinuous optimal controls of \emph{bang-bang} type.
+In many applications, the controls that achieve the supremum~\eqref{1''} may be nonunique for some $(x,p)\in \Omega\times \mathbb{R}^n$, which often leads to discontinuous optimal controls of \emph{bang-bang} type.
 In these cases, the Hamiltonian $H$ is then typically Lipschitz continuous but not differentiable everywhere.
-However, most works so far on MFGs require differentiable or even $C^1$ Hamiltonians, which can be quite restrictive in practice.
+However, most works so far on MFG require differentiable or even $C^1$ Hamiltonians, which can be quite restrictive in practice.

 Nondifferentiable Hamiltonians pose an immediate and obvious challenge for analysis since the advective term in~\eqref{originalform2} is then no longer well-defined in a classical sense.
 This leads to the problem of finding a suitable relaxed meaning for the equation in these situations.
+From a modelling perspective, this corresponds to the question of how the players of the game choose among the optimal controls when they are not unique.
 To the best of our knowledge, the analysis of MFG with nondifferentiable Hamiltonians seems to only have been considered in~\cite{ducasse2020second} for the special case of Hamiltonians of the form $\overline{H}(m,p)=\overline{\kappa}(m)\lvert p \rvert$, for some given function $\overline{\kappa}$; see Remark~\ref{rem:ducasse} for further comments.
+Specific examples are presented in~\cite{BardiFischer19} showing how uniqueness of solutions may fail for nondifferentiable Hamiltonians and nonmonotone couplings; in these examples, the advective term is unambiguous since the gradients of the value functions avoid the points of nondifferentiability of the Hamiltonian.
 Otherwise, the analysis and numerical analysis of MFG problems with nondifferentiable Hamiltonians remains largely untouched.

 Our first main contribution in this work is to provide a suitable generalized meaning for the system~\eqref{sys1} when $H$ is nondifferentiable, and to prove results on the existence and uniqueness of solutions under conditions where they are expected to hold.
 Using the fact that the Hamiltonian $H$ is convex with respect to its second argument, our approach is based on relaxing \eqref{originalform2} as the following \emph{Partial Differential Inclusion}~(PDI):